peter/awesome-type-check/README.md

 isValid(isEven, 3) // => false
 ```

-Here is the same function as a validate function that returns `undefined` or errors:
+Here is the same type as a validate function that returns `undefined` or errors:

 ```javascript
 const {typeErrors, TypeError} = require('awesome-type-check')